philwilliammee/tool-bot/README.md

 - Code execution is sandboxed but should be used cautiously
 - Review tool permissions before deployment
 - Validate all inputs in server-side tools

+### Interrupt System
+The application features a comprehensive interrupt system that allows users to:
+- Interrupt specific running tools by their ID
+- Interrupt all running tools at once
+- Interrupt text generation
+- Get immediate feedback on interrupt status

+The interrupt system is implemented with:
+- AbortController for clean cancellation
+- Proper resource cleanup
+- UI state synchronization
+- Consistent user feedback messages

+The interrupt button intelligently handles different scenarios:
+1. If a specific tool is running: Interrupts that tool
+2. If multiple tools are running: Interrupts all tools
+3. If text is being generated: Interrupts the generation
+4. Provides clear feedback through toast messages

 ## Creating Custom Tools